wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-udp-service.md

 !!! info
     If you have Choreo environments on a private data plane, you can ignore these vulnerabilities and proceed with the deployment.

-4. On the **Configure & Deploy** pane, click **Deploy**.
-5. Once you have successfully deployed your service, navigate to the component overview page and copy the UDP service address.
+6. Once you have successfully deployed your service, navigate to the component overview page and copy the UDP service address.
 You need to provide that address when setting up the client application later in this guide.

 You have successfully deployed the UDP server.
 Currently, the UDP service is only accessible for the components deployed within the same project.

 ## Step 4: Invoke the UDP service

 Let's invoke the UDP service that you created above, using a UDP client.
+To do this, you can make use of a Manual Trigger component.
+We recommend this approach because, in this example, it's more efficient to have a client that connects to the server, sends a request, and then stops.
+A continuously executing task isn't required.
+Furthermore, if you use a Manual Trigger component, you won't need to expose an endpoint in the client for invocation, unlike with an API.

 ### Step 4.1: Create a manual trigger for the UDP client

-Let's create a containerized manual trigger component by following these steps:
+Let's create a containerized Manual Trigger component by following these steps:

 1. Click on the **Project** list to go to the **Components** page.
 Alternatively, you can expand the **Components** list and click **+ Create New**.
 2. On the **Components** page, click **Create**.